3 tips to build a professional home video conferencing setup video conferencing

 Thanks to adaptive codecs and AI capabilities increasingly available in video conferencing services, remote workers can achieve a respectable video experience almost regardless of available bandwidth.
 However, high-quality performance requires minimum available bandwidth.
 For example, Zoom noted the following maximum bandwidth requirements for each resolution level for one-to-one video calling:

-• High-quality video: 600 Kbps (up/down)
+• High-quality video: 600 Kbps (up/down).

-• 720p HD video: 1.2 Mbps (up/down)
+• 720p HD video: 1.2 Mbps (up/down).

-• 1080p HD video: 3.8 Mbps/3.0 Mbps (up/down)
+• 1080p HD video: 3.8 Mbps/3.0 Mbps (up/down).

-For group video calling, requirements increase to:
+For group video calling, requirements increase to the following:

-• High-quality video: 1.0 Mbps/600 Kbps (up/down)
+• High-quality video: 1.0 Mbps/600 Kbps (up/down).

-• 720p HD video: 2.6 Mbps/1.8 Mbps (up/down)
+• 720p HD video: 2.6 Mbps/1.8 Mbps (up/down).

-• 1080p HD video: 3.8 Mbps/3.0 Mbps (up/down)
+• 1080p HD video: 3.8 Mbps/3.0 Mbps (up/down).

 For those with high-speed cable or fiber home services, these requirements should be easy to meet.
 But IT leaders should evaluate specific remote worker network performance to include not only available bandwidth, but also latency and jitter that can adversely affect voice and video performance.
-They should also evaluate potential of other services, such as video streaming and gaming, to compete for and interfere with available bandwidth for video conferencing.

 How to calculate video conferencing bandwidth requirements in the office

-1. The bandwidth per video conference call.
+1. Bandwidth per video conference.

 These two parameters serve as the basis for the four steps organizations must take to ensure sufficient bandwidth for video conference calls across the company.